flaturtha/64-testaments/madness-of-krill/madness_v3.md

 But Sir Godfrey told the stories as if they were gospel truth.
 I was never sure if he truly believed the stories he told or if he was just having fun with me.

 Either way, I liked the old man.

-*Yes, I’ll definitely write an article about Sir Godfrey.
-He’ll get a kick out of that!*

 I slid the silver platter in front of him but he didn’t seem to notice as the steam fogged his half-moon spectacles.
 He was deep in conversation with another man.